claresudbery/clare-wiki-ably/pages/think/life/fun-games/fun-games.md

 Again, say “got one” then “3…2…1…”.
 Keep going until you both say the same word.

-## Coding Games
+## Fun Coding Games, eg Tixyland

-- Play with css animation using Javascript expressions with [tixy.land](/pages/coding/webdev/js/tixy-land)
+- Play with css animation using Javascript expressions with tixyland: [tixy.land](/pages/coding/webdev/js/tixy-land)
+- This is a lot of fun!!

 ## The backward recording game